0x1ceKing/HTB-Certified-Penetration-Testing-Specialist/modules/Shells & Payloads/Automating Payloads & Delivery with Metasploit.md

 ### **NMAP Scan**

 ```
-th1nyunb0y@htb[/htb]$ nmap -sC -sV -Pn 10.129.164.25Host discovery disabled (-Pn).
+th1nyunb0y@htb[/htb]$ nmap -sC -sV -Pn 10.129.164.25

+Host discovery disabled (-Pn).
 All addresses will be marked 'up' and scan times will be slower.
 Starting Nmap 7.91 ( https://nmap.org ) at 2021-09-09 21:03 UTC
 Nmap scan report for 10.129.164.25
 Host is up (0.020s latency).